forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### Vaccine Induced Immunity

-#### Protection of BNT162b2
+#### Peak Protection of BNT162b2
+The protection of BNT162b2 is highest from about 10 days after the 2nd does until about 6 weeks afterwards (depend several factors such as age and variants present) and then starts decreasing.

 * [Regev-Yochay et al](#summary-regev-yochay) find that for vaccinated persons the mean is about 22 and for unvaccinated about 27 Ct cycles NPS.
 The vaccine protection against is 66 % for a viral load <40 PCR cycles and 70% for a viral load <30 PCR cycles.
-* [VJ Hall et al](#summary-vj-hall-april-21) observe that BNT162b2 provides protection of 75% against testing positive for SARS-2 in the staff of the UK NHS hospitals.
+* [VJ Hall et al](#summary-vj-hall-april-21) observe that BNT162b2 provides protection of 75% against testing positive for SARS-2 in the staff of the UK NHS hospitals in about the first 6 weeks after the 2nd dose.

 #### Vaccine Time Varying Effects

 ##### Building Up Vaccines Induced Immunity
 The viral load viral load decreases (the Ct values increase) in a steady way with increased protection from vaccination (Maximal protection is achieved from about 10 days after the second dose).
 These effects are described in more detail in the section [viral load shifts](#viral-load-by-vaccination).

 ##### Waning of Vaccine Induced Immunity
 [to be done]
+sweden study, us and israel

 #### Vaccine Effects on Transmission
+Vaccines usually reduce the probability to get infected.
+Some vaccines (depends on the vaccine and the virus type) also reduce the probability for ongoing transmission once infected.

+##### Vaccines on the Transmission of SARS-CoV-2
+* [Singanayagam](#singanayagam) find that the SAR in household contacts exposed to fully vaccinated index cases was 25% (17 got infected of 69 exposed) and the SAR in household contacts exposed to unvaccinated index cases is 23% (23 got infected of 100 exposed). => vaccines don't change transmission rates in households settings once infected, the vaccines did induce a slightly faster virus clearance however.
+* [Harris et al](#summary-harris) observe a reduction for 1 time vaccinated index cases when the contacts are unvaccinated of about 40%.
+However when the contacts are also vaccinated there seems to be no reduction.
+The results thus are inclusive.

+##### Vaccines on the Transmission for Measles and Small Pox
+Measles and small pox vaccines reduce the ongoing transmission if a vaccinated index case gets infected despite vaccination.
+E.g. for measles by about 40% as observed by [Cisse et al](#summary-cisse) and for small pox by about 30% as observed by [Mukherjee et al](#mukherjee).

+##### Vaccines on Shedding for Influenza A and B
+Influenza A the vaccines do not to reduce viral shedding once symptomatically infected but even increase viral shedding as observed by [Yan et al](../5_epidemiological/transmission.md#yan-2018).
+[Yan et al](../5_epidemiological/transmission.md#yan-2018) also observe that for influenza B the shedding is the same regardless whether vaccinated.

-### Comparing Vaccines and SARS-CoV-2 Infection
+### Comparing Vaccines and natural SARS-CoV-2 Infection
 [in work]